-We are grateful for the opportunity to represent our stockholders and serve the Company as we continue to strategically focus on sustainable and long-term growth.
-We welcome and appreciate your input and support for our voting recommendations at our Annual Meeting on November 15, 2023.
+We are grateful for the opportunity to represent our stockholders and serve the company as we continue driving towards our planned separation with a focus on sustainable and long-term growth, unlocking value for our stockholders.
+We welcome and appreciate your input and support for our voting recommendations at our upcoming Annual Meeting.